 Five strangers converge at a haunted movie theater owned by The Projectionist (Mickey Rourke).
 Once inside, the audience members witness a series of screenings showing them their deepest fears and darkest secrets over five tales.

 Two female journalists and a photographer travel to Europe to investigate a series of mysterious disappearances, only to find themselves embroiled in a struggle against a kind of evil they never expected.

 While staying at a cabin in the woods during the weekend, three teenage kids discover their neighbor is 'feeding' guests to her zombie family.
 In short order, the battle is on as the kids fight to save themselves and their family.

 A woman is sent to a mental institution after stabbing her classmate in an attempt to conjure an evil spirit called, Mercy Black.
 Fifteen years later she's released, and must save her nephew, who has become obsessed with the phenomenon.

 Searching for a missing student, two private investigators break into his house and find collection of VHS tapes.
 Viewing the horrific contents of each cassette, they realize there may be dark motives behind the student's disappearance.

-A small group of documentary filmmakers chronicle the trials and inequities faced by Mexican illegal immigrants.
-When they join a group of families illegally crossing the border to record the experience firsthand, their truck is pulled over and detained.
+A small group of documentary filmmakers chronicle the trials and inequities faced by Mexican undocumented immigrants.
+When they join a group of families crossing the border to record the experience firsthand, their truck is pulled over and detained.
 What happens next plunges their group into unimaginable horror.Written by

 2 of 4 people found this review helpful.

 Was this review helpful to you?